casper-network/casper-node/resources/charlie/README.md

 ## systemd

 The deb package installs casper-node service unit for systemd.
-If you are unfamiliar with systemd, the [Arch Linux page on systemd](https://wiki.archlinux.org/index.php/systemd) is a good entry into using it.
+If you are unfamiliar with systemd, the [Arch Linux page on systemd](https://wiki.archlinux.org/index.php/systemd) is a good intro into using it.

 Start the casper-node with: